Rumpelstiltskin

 “Well, I am sure this is not right.
 But could your name possibly be – Rumpelstiltskin?”

-“RUMPELSTILTSKIN?” yelled the imp.
+“Rumpelstiltskin?” yelled the imp.
 “How could you know?”
 The imp was so mad that he stamped his feet and a very big hole opened in the ground that he fell right down into.
 Rumpelstiltskin was never seen again.

 The Queen and her husband the King lived happily for the rest of their days.
 As so may you.